 The $15 registration/material fee is used to cover the cost of a binder and some of the snacks and prizes over the summer (popcorn, juice box/water, candies/freezees/raffle prizes, awards, and toy box prizes).
 It is also a non-refundable fee for anyone who withdrawals or changes their registration.

 If you can bring in a binder from a previous year, your registration/material fee is $10 (save $5).
 All students must have a Camp Juku binder to store and organize their work.

 Does my child bring lunch for the field trip?

 The field trip includes lunch.
-Last year it was pretty much all-you-can-eat, as we had a lot of leftovers.
-We provided hot dogs, hamburgers, sausages, pizza, chips, juice, water, salad, and vegetarian meals.
+Every year it is pretty much all-you-can-eat, we always have lots of leftovers.
+Each year it varies a bit, but the standard fare is: hamburgers (chicken and beef), sausages, pizza, chips, juice, water, salad, and vegetarian meals.

-If you are already on the meal plan, the field trip is discounted $5.
+If you are already on the meal plan, the field trip will have been discounted $5 when registering.
 You will not have to pay twice for lunch.